Quick Start

 partitioning.

-baderkit run CHGCAR -ref CHGCAR_sum
+baderkit run CHGCAR -tot CHGCAR_sum

 - Import the Bader and Grid classes.